Edit

 "name": "my-vike-cloudflare-app",

-// Only needed if your app (or one of your libraries) uses Node.js APIs
+// Only required if your app (or one of your libraries) uses a Node.js API

 "compatibility_flags": ["nodejs_compat"]